 BioVaxys Technology Corp. (formerly Lions Bay Mining Corp.)
-MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT DISCUSSION AND ANALYSIS

-For the Year Ended October 31, 2020 As of March 1, 2021
+For the three months ended January 31, 2021 As of April 1, 2021

-This management discussion and analysis ("MD&A") of BioVaxys Technology Corp. (formerly Lions Bay Mining Corp, the "Company") for the years ended October 31, 2020 and 2019 is performed by management using information available as of March 1, 2021.
-Management has prepared this MD&A with reference to National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the year ended October 31, 2020, and the related notes thereto ("Annual Financial Statements").
-The Company's Annual Financial Statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
-All amounts are expressed in Canadian dollars unless otherwise indicated.
+This Management Discussion and Analysis ("MD&A") of BioVaxys Technology Corp. (formerly Lions Bay Mining Corp.) (the "Company") for the three months ended January 31, 2021 is performed by management using information available as of April 1, 2021.
+Management has prepared this MD&A with reference to National Instrument 51 102 Continuous Disclosure Obligations of the Canadian Securities Administrators.
+This MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended January 31, 2021, the audited consolidated financial statements for the year ended October 31, 2020, and the related notes thereto.
+These are prepared in accordance with International Financial Reporting Standards ("IFRS").
+All amounts are expressed in Canadian dollars, unless otherwise indicated.